List of SEAL Team characters: Sonny Quinn

-Special Warfare Operator First Class (E-6) Percival "Sonny" Quinn a.k.a.
+Chief Special Warfare Operator (E-7) Percival "Sonny" Quinn a.k.a.
 Bravo 3/3B, a loyal but sometimes volatile SEAL from Texas who is at his best in firefights and prefers them over a leadership position.
 He's portrayed by A. J. Buckley.

 Since season 2, Sonny is involved in a secret relationship with Lisa Davis, which goes against the fraternization rules, until she breaks up with him in season 3's episode "The Strength of the Wolf".
 During the events of season 4, Sonny and Davis re-explore their chances of a relationship when they both agree to take different career paths outside of Bravo Team.

 In "Rules of Engagement", Sonny gets into a scuffle with a patron in a Washington, D.C. bar who was falsely claiming to be a Navy SEAL.
 In "Last Known Location", CAPT Lindell, who had heard about the altercation through channels, temporarily reassigned Sonny to Laughlin Air Force Base for six weeks of advanced armory school, during which time he reconnected with his estranged father and his old high school best friend, Hannah Oliver (Rachel Boston).
 After completing his "punishment", Sonny returned to Bravo Team in Jalalabad in "No Choice in Duty".
 During the events of season 4, it is later revealed that Sonny fathered a daughter during his brief tryst with Hannah.

 As revealed in "Nine Ten", Sonny, who had previously been crashing in Hannah's dorm room during her freshman year of college, enlisted in the Navy two days after 9/11.